Frequently Asked Questions, Medicaid Electronic Health Records Incentive Program

 Yes.
 EPs working in FQHCs or RHCs may meet the 30% volume requirement through a combination of Medicaid and “needy individual” encounters.
 Needy individual encounters are those encounters funded in part or in whole by MO HealthNet, MO HealthNet for Kids, uncompensated care or patient payment based on a sliding scale.

-a physician with a private hospital-based practice qualify for incentive
+Does a physician with a private hospital-based practice qualify for incentive payments?

 No. Hospital-based physicians do not qualify for the EHR incentive program.
 Hospital-based physicians are defined as those furnishing substantially all (90%) professional services in a hospital or emergency department setting.
 Eligible professionals who practice in hospital-owned outpatient clinics qualify for the incentive program provided they meet all other program criteria.